Albert Burrage: Early career

 After a short period of study in Europe he enrolled in Harvard College in 1879, graduating summa cum laude in 1883.
 He went on to the Harvard Law School, graduating the next year and was admitted to the Massachusetts bar in September 1884.
 He became counsel of the Brookline Gas Light Company in 1892.
 In this position he earned an $800,000 fee for helping the company bring service to Boston.
 He was elected president of the Boston, South Boston, Roxbury and Dorchester Gas Light Companies.

 Copper mining

 He resigned his positions in gas light companies in 1898 to enter the copper mining industry.
 He organized the Amalgamated Copper Company and was director until its dissolution.
 Burrage was also one of the organizers of the Chile Exploration Company and the Chile Copper Company.
 The development of new processes for treating low-grade copper ores was one of his industrial interests.
 He was called the "Copper King".

 Public service

-Burrage was a member of the Boston City Council in 1892.
+Burrage was a member of the Boston Common Council in 1892.
 He served on the Boston Transit Commission that was responsible for building the Boston subway.